Discours/discours-backend-next/README.md

 ### Auth

-Put the header 'Authorization' with token from signIn query or registerUser mutation.
-Setup `WEBHOOK_SECRET` env var
+Setup `WEBHOOK_SECRET` env var, webhook payload on `/new-author` is expected when User is created.
+In front-end put the header 'Authorization' with token from signIn query or registerUser mutation.

 ### Viewed